ashandoak/ashandoak.github.io/README.md

 - Reference aids: Use Mendelay or BibTek - why not Zotero?
 - I asked about journal and conference supports for reviewers and Dr. Muller stated that choosing the right editor-in-chief or conference chair is incredibly important so that they can provide constructive feedback to reviewers.

 __General reflection:__  In terms of those alleged negative reviews who review only to tear down others' work: what I wonder is why that culture of "trashing papers" even exists.
 I guess there will always be people who want to take others down, but I wonder if there is something inherent to the culture that results in this type of behaviour?
-If editors and chairs are empowered to provide constructive criticis, then that should curtail some of this, but I guess there are instances where things slip under the radar for a variety of reasons.
+If editors and chairs are empowered to provide constructive criticism, then that should curtail some of this, but I guess there are instances where things slip under the radar for a variety of reasons.

 This is difficult to articulate because I'm not *inside* at the moment - I'm looking from the outside based on what I've heard from others who have been part of peer review.
 Maybe the problem isn't as bad as I assume it is, or that it appears to be from reports, but it certainly does seem prevalent in many disciplines.
 Taking a step back then, the question i: if checks and balances do exist (i.e. empowered editors), why is it that there always seems to be this undercurrent of the failures of peer review?
 Are we making a bigger deal of it than it is - because it's *not* perfect?
 Are we expecting too much?
 Do we - as a culture - for some reason feel the need to apologize for the peer review process?
 Is this due to the well-publicized failures of the review process in recent years where bogus papers have been accepted, and bad science has had major societal influences (e.g. the anti-vaxx movement).
 Are the complaints we have about peer review actually sound, or do scientists complain because it seems like the right thing to do? are we a culture of apologists?
 O.o